 Correlation Analysis Example

-Employee surveys are a great example of how correlation analysis is used.
+Employee surveys are a great example of how correlation analysis is used to identify relationships between different factors and overall employee satisfaction.

-A common employee net promoter score (eNPS) question to measure correlation is "How likely an employee is to recommend working at a company to a friend or family member on a 1 to 10 scale where 1 reflects “not at all likely” and 10 reflects “very likely."
+Let’s consider a common employee net promoter score (eNPS) question: “How likely are you to recommend working at our company to a friend or family member?”
+This question is typically answered on a 1-10 scale, where 1 reflects “not at all likely” and 10 reflects “very likely.”

-The final eNPS serves as the dependent variable.
+The resulting eNPS score serves as the dependent variable in this analysis.

 Benefits of Finding Correlation Analysis in Market Research